GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/people.md

 </figure>

 #### Bat Vorontsova
-_Royal Botanic Gardens, Kew, United Kingdom_
+_Royal Botanic Gardens Kew, United Kingdom_

 I study grasses and everything about them, with a particular focus on tropical African diversity and poorly known lineages, their evolutionary history, and the history of tropical grasslands and savannas.
 I use herbarium based alpha taxonomy to enrich our understanding of ecosystems and their function.
 My main research direction is a full taxonomic treatment of Poaceae for the Flora of Madagascar, a long term project incorporating a range of ecological, phylogenetic, ethnobotanical, and horticultural work.
 <br>